Jesse Ventura: Early life

 Ventura was born James George Janos on July 15, 1951, in Minneapolis, Minnesota, the son of George William Janos and his wife, Bernice Martha (née Lenz).
 Both his parents were World War II veterans.
 His mother was the chief nurse anesthetist at North Memorial Hospital and his father worked for the Minneapolis Street Department.

 Ventura has an older brother, Jan, who similarly served in the Vietnam War as a UDT.
 Jan and Jesse graduated as members of BUD/S classes 49 and 58, respectively.
 Ventura has described himself as Slovak since his father's parents were from Slovakia; his mother was of German descent.
 Ventura was raised as a Lutheran.
 Born in South Minneapolis "by the Lake Street bridge", he attended Cooper Elementary School, Sanford Junior High School, and graduated from Roosevelt High School in 1969.
 Roosevelt High School inducted Ventura into its first hall of fame in September 2014.

+Navy

-Ventura served in the United States Navy from December 1, 1969, to September 10, 1975, during the Vietnam War, but did not see combat.
-He graduated in BUD/S class 58 in December 1970 and was part of Underwater Demolition Team 12.
+Ventura served in the United States Navy from December 1, 1969, to September 10, 1975.
+He graduated in BUD/S class 58 in December 1970, was part of Underwater Demolition Team 12 while on active duty, and was assigned to SEAL Team One from 1973 through 1975 as a reservist.
+While on active duty, he served in the Mekong Delta, was attached to an amphibious ready group in the South China Sea, and homeported out of Subic Bay in the Philippines.
+He was awarded the Vietnam Service Medal, Republic of Vietnam Campaign Medal, and the Navy Expeditionary Medal.

 Ventura has frequently referred to his military career in public statements and debates.
 He was criticized by hunters and conservationists for saying in a 2001 interview with the Minneapolis Star Tribune, "Until you have hunted men, you haven't hunted yet."